albertosantini/node-rio/README.markdown

 - `ex4`: An example with utf-8 chars.
 - `ex5`: How to retrieve a plot.
 - `ex6`: How to call functions already loaded in R session.
+- `ex7`: An example with large data packet.

 Installation
 ============